j0ju/turing-pi/README.md

 sudo apt-get install build-essential subversion git-core libncurses5-dev zlib1g-dev gawk flex quilt libssl-dev xsltproc libxml-parser-perl mercurial bzr ecj cvs unzip lib32z1 lib32z1-dev lib32stdc++6 libstdc++6 libncurses-dev u-boot-tools mkbootimg -y
 ```

+## Features

+ * random stable MAC address as long only `.swu` files are flashed
+ * tpi tool is able
+ * adb and most of the image works on a to read-only filesystem eg. on full flash, besides ssh, eg.
+   the webinterface and flashin via web interface, and adb for LiveSuit
+ * Kernel is updated in case of `.img` flashes extending the kernel with some features for playing around.

 ## Build

 This script builds the buildroot image and adds the tiny bits from the